How to apply the Uncanny Valley Theory to virtual agents or CallBots?

 Finally, although natural language processing is improving considerably, we must bear in mind that CallBots cannot understand certain characteristics of human language such as sarcasm, double meaning, or complex moods, which can confuse the user.
 In this sense, we must be advised by specialists in the programming of these cognitive systems who can determine exactly what a CallBot can and cannot do, to avoid unnecessary deviations from their interaction with the client.

 Conclusions and expectations of the evolution of the curve

-As we have seen, the Uncanny Valley Theory can be taken as a guide to improve the interaction mechanisms between humans and Artificial Intelligence, in this case CallBots, and not as an impediment, thus increasing the level of knowledge we have about its functionality and application, while eliminating the “android” effect caused by robotic voices.
+As has been seen, the Uncanny Valley Theory can be used as a guide to improve the interaction mechanisms between humans and Artificial Intelligence, in this case CallBots, and not as an impediment, thus increasing the level of knowledge we have of its functionality and application, while eliminating the “android” effect caused by robotic voices.

-That said, we must bear in mind that since the year in which it was developed -1970 -we have experienced a remarkable evolution in the field of technology, and currently we live in a world in which we interact more and more frequently with Artificial Intelligence, and whose tendency is to be present in all aspects of our life, from our homes to our moments of leisure, so we must consider that there is the possibility that this curve has already flattened and even that it tends to disappear.
+That said, we must bear in mind that, since it was developed in 1970, we have experienced a remarkable evolution in the field of technology, and we now live in a world in which we interact more and more frequently with Artificial Intelligence, the tendency of which is to be present in all aspects of our life, from our homes to our moments of leisure.
+We must therefore consider that this curve might have already flattened and even tends to disappear.

-At Vozitel we generate your custom CallBots for recovery functions, appointment management, medical appointments, data protection, etc. We work with the main cognitive services on the market, and simultaneously, all thanks to a team of specialists who will advise you from the beginning so that you get the most out of your virtual agents.
-For more information
+At Vozitel we generate your custom CallBots for collection functions, appointment management, medical appointments, data protection, etc. We work with the main cognitive services in the market and, simultaneously, all thanks to a team of specialists who will advise you right from the very start so that you make the most of your virtual agents.
+For more information.